 If you still don’t know, carefully check the job description or posting for other clues.
 If properly written, these documents will state the Minimum Entrance Requirements (MERs) for the position, also often known as Knowledge, Skills, and Abilities (KSAs).
 Look for the mention of specifically-required KSAs such as proficiency with Microsoft Office, ability to use certain equipment and tools, math skills, writing abilities, etc. Does the posting list such KSAs?
 If so, the employer might test for them during the interview.
 After all, by applying, you are claiming to have such talents, right?

-A test may actually help you by providing solid insight into which specific skills an employer feels are important for such a job.
-Even if you don’t land this opening, such knowledge better prepares you for future interviews for similar positions.
+Assuming you are competent in the requisite skills, a test may actually help you.
+It can enable your abilities to stand out compared to other lesser-skilled applicants who may be nothing more than slick talkers.
+A test may also provide solid insight into which specific skills an employer feels are important for such a job.
+Even if you don’t land this opening, the knowledge better prepares you for future interviews for similar positions.

 If you REALLY feel qualified for the position and meet the stated KSAs, then don’t worry too much about a skill test.
 You probably already know the material.
 Sure, maybe brush up in advance on areas where you feel a bit weak, but don’t let it panic you.
 Unlike some of the other candidates, you have an edge mentally because you anticipate the possibility of a test.
 The interviewers won’t catch you off guard!
 This is your chance to show ‘em what you’ve got!